-To agree movements of priorities between categories in the capital plan where previously approved by the Partnership, and funding payments Chief Executive in consultation with Director of Finance & Corporate Support
+- 17. To agree movements of priorities between categories in the capital plan where previously approved by the Partnership, and funding payments - 18.
+To implement and manage agency agreements for the provision and management of the National Entitlement Cards within SPT area (Travel Card Unit)